This is the interpersonal area, in which we focus on the person and on the growth and development of individuals. It is what we call the micro level.

 How we coach

 At bridgingpositions we do not follow a traditional detached systemic coaching approach.
 What do we mean by this?
 We would like to create a profound professional relationship with our clients.
 We first try to fully immerse ourselves into our client’s issues and understand them from their subjective perspective before we start counselling.
 Only by putting ourselves in our clients’ shoes can we develop the trust and understanding needed, to later develop applicable solutions together.
 Our coaching focuses our efforts on fostering the client’s access to their store of inner resources and on widening, opening and co-creating new perspectives.
 This opens up new courses of action and resources that allow the client to find sustainable and implementable solutions.
 Elements that we often use in our coaching:

 - The art of asking powerful questions supports the exploration of the deeper meaning of the current issue and the investigation of its context.
 This leads to the isearch for the best sustainable options and their possible pathways.
 At the same time, it creates an attitude of curiosity, appreciation, focus, courage and the ability to reframe one’s own and others’ beliefs.

 - Understanding and dealing with one’s strengths and weaknesses and own emotional and social intelligence resourcefully.

 - Enhancing one’s personal resilience in the face of adversity.

 - Becoming grounded in one’s own source of creativity, inspiration and purpose.

 - Exploring cultural diversity.
-This may include family cultures, corporate cultures, local, regional and national cultures – to name but a few.
+This may include family cultures, corporate cultures, local, regional and national cultures – to name just a few.